googlearchive/docker-cloud/README.md

 There are different instructions for different cloud providers.

 #### Google Compute Engine ####
-If you don't already have a Google Cloud Project, you can get one on the <a href="http://cloud.google.com/console">Google Cloud Console</a>
+If you don't already have a <a href="http://cloud.google.com">Google Cloud Project</a>, you can get one on the <a href="http://cloud.google.com/console">Google Cloud Console</a>

 <code>
 ./docker-proxy --project <your-google-cloud-project-here>